swiss-ai-center/a-guide-to-mlops/docs/part-2-move-the-model-to-the-cloud/chapter-10-track-model-evolution-in-the-cicd-pipeline-with-cml.md

     Explore the stages and jobs and try to see how the configuration file shows up in GitLab.

-Once the pipeline is done, you should also be able to see a commit from the CI/CD pipeline in the pull request/merge request.

 ### Visualize the CML report